hynek/hatch-fancy-pypi-readme/README.md

 You’ve come to the right place!

 > **Note**
-> PyPI project description, PyPI landing page, and PyPI readme all refer to the same thing.
+> "PyPI project description", "PyPI landing page", and "PyPI readme" all refer to the same thing.
 > In *setuptools* it’s called `long_description` and is the text shown on a project’s PyPI page.
 > We refer to it as “readme” because that’s how it’s called in [PEP 621](https://peps.python.org/pep-0621/)-based `pyproject.toml` files.